Table of Contents

 }

 This code doubles the size (scale) of any entity that enters the trigger.
-When the entity exits the trigger, it returns to its original size.
+When the entity exits the trigger, it is set to a unit size.

 4. Reload the assemblies.